jendave/token-note-hover/README.md

 ### Other Recommended Modules

 * [Zoom/Pan Options](https://foundryvtt.com/packages/zoom-pan-options) for `Zoom Around Cursor` setting.
+  * Note that this and [Lock View](https://foundryvtt.com/packages/LockView) conflict with each other.
 * [Lock View](https://foundryvtt.com/packages/LockView) to prevent zooming from affecting the tooltip placement.
-  * Note that these two modules conflict with each other.
+  * Note that this and [Zoom/Pan Options](https://foundryvtt.com/packages/zoom-pan-options) conflict with each other.
 * [Force Client Settings](https://foundryvtt.com/packages/force-client-settings) for forcing chosen settings for clients to the defaults provided by the GM.

 ## Screenshots and Note Locations